 Applicants must be able to physically perform the duties of this position.
-To obtain a diploma in Police Foundations, successful applicants will be required to meet the minimum standards of the PREP.
+In Police Foundations, students will train to attain the minimum standards of the PREP Test and Ontario Police Fitness Award.
 Any student seeking entry into this program should evaluate their physical readiness in anticipation of a rigorous fitness routine.

 The curriculum below is for incoming students:

 Program Vocational Learning Outcomes